Phrase and beyond

-Luckily, I had been a project manager and assistant to management, as well as an international event-coordinator in my previous life, so I did understand the workings and responsibilities of my clients, their product or translation managers, their outsourcing managers, or accountants.
-This extra bit of insight did a great job optimizing my own workflow and my communication.
+Luckily, I had been a project manager and assistant to management, as well as an international event coordinator in my previous life, so I did understand the workings and responsibilities of my clients, their product or translation managers, their outsourcing managers or accountants.
+This extra bit of insight did a great job of optimizing my own workflow and my communication.
 And as a translator, communication is key.

-After having done emails, I will spend about 30 minutes researching trends in the translation industry, technological developments, daily news, and other subjects connected to my activity in the translation industry.
+After having done emails, I will spend about half an hour reading translation blogs to stay on top of technological developments, daily news, trends, and other subjects connected to my activity in the translation industry.
 It helps me stay on track and distract my brain for a bit before I switch to a full-concentration mode.

 I mostly spend no more than 20-25 hours per week translating.
 Fellow translators can understand how intense the task really is, and that 5 hours of translation per day are a good average.
 Of course, not every day is full of 5 hours of translation because you might not have enough projects to handle.
 However, I would determine it as my average (taking some leisure time and vacation time into account but excluding sick days because as you may know, translators never get sick).

 On a side note, the workflow I am describing is something I explain to my clients during onboarding.
 This way, they can understand that I am not checking my emails constantly because it will interrupt my flow and concentration, and that phone calls are meant for emergencies and briefings only.

 This is a point that can be quite challenging since project and product managers adhere to different timetables, mostly feel a lot more pressure to perform, and might not be patient enough to comprehend that two hours of silence do not mean you are not doing your job.
 Quite to the contrary, it usually means the translator values uninterrupted work time, for the most part, to deliver high-quality results on time.